-- Seek input from the HMIS Advisory Board regarding budget priorities and discretionary spending. - Approve the annual budget, annual contract, and cost sharing agreement. - Lead the processes of evaluating the work of the HMIS Lead Agency, HMIS vendor, and the HMIS Advisory Board. - Approve recommended actions from subcommittees or workgroups to avoid delay of necessary actions between full HMIS Advisory Board meetings. - Any other duties designated by the HMIS Advisory Board.
+- Lead the processes of developing the annual budget, annual contract, and review of the cost sharing agreement. - Lead the processes of evaluating the work of the HMIS Lead Agency, HMIS vendor, and the HMIS Advisory Board. - Approve recommended actions from subcommittees or workgroups in order to avoid delay of necessary actions between full HMIS Advisory Board meetings. - Any other duties designated by the HMIS Advisory Board.